-The VEX EDR System can also be used in the classroom during the day as well as in afterschool clubs with free curriculum and free programming software available to all.
-The 2017 - 2018 game, VEX Robotics Competition In the Zone, is played on a 12’x12’ square field configured as seen above.
+The VEX V5 System can also be used in the classroom during the day as well as in afterschool clubs with free curriculum (education.vex.com) and free programming (code.vex.com) software available to all.
+The 2020-2021 game, VEX Robotics Competition Change Up, is played on a 12’x12’ square field.
 Two alliances – one “red” and one “blue” – composed of two teams each, compete in matches consisting of a fifteen second autonomous period followed by one minute and forty-five seconds of driver-controlled play.

-The object of the game is to attain a higher score than the opposing Alliance by Stacking Cones on Goals, by Scoring Mobile Goals in Goal Zones, by having the Highest Stacks, and by Parking Robots
+The object of the game is to attain a higher score than the opposing Alliance by placing balls in goals and connecting rows – like a 3D version of robotics tic-tac-toe.

-Online support is available in the VEX Forum (www.vexforum.com), from the UK-based Competition Support Manager (email@example.com) and from the existing community of students and teachers already involved.
+Online support is available in the VEX Forum and the VEX Knowledge Base (help.vex.com), from the UK-based Competition Support Manager (email@example.com) and from the existing community of students and teachers already involved.

 By its nature, robotics brings together all four legs of STEM while the competitive environment increases motivation and desire to succeed.
 This allows knowledge and skill development to flourish without compromising either.
 It also increases interpersonal skills, teamwork, creativity, perseverance, problem solving and time management – all key skills looked for by industry.